 - Vitriolic Best Buds: While mostly patient with Marsha, she does occasionally get a bit tired of Marsha's loud-mouth.
 Marsha later mellows out and the Vitriolic part eventually fades out.

 Marsha's adopted Ditto sibling who owns and rents out a pontoon boat known as the Shifter at the Silversand marina.
-While he is a Ditto, he defaults to the form of a male Swampert, though he often takes the form of a female Noivern named Marjorie as well.
+While he is a Ditto, he defaults to the form of a male Swampert, though he often takes the form of a female Noivern (sometimes going by the name Marjorie while taking it) as well.
 He's very out-going and friendly, though sometimes these two aspects of himself get him in trouble.
-He adopts a quieter, more down-to-earth personality as Marjorie.

-- All There in the Manual: While not stated outright in canon (though implied a handful of other times), Benji has taken to using his Marjorie form/identity as an outlet for his more serious side, and often switches to her when he knows that he has to be serious.
+- All There in the Manual: While not stated outright in canon (though implied a handful of other times), Benji has taken to using his Marjorie form/identity as an outlet for his more serious side, and often switches to said form when he knows that he has to be serious.

 - Annoying Younger Sibling: Is implied to be this to Marsha, as when she finally meets him after the resolution of the body-swap between Goobert and Belle, she implies that this is far from the first scrape she's had to bail him out of.